axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-03-16-RADICAL COMPANIES for the Impatient.markdown

     The graph shows the PRI ACCOUNT as box full of read liquid.
     Below are vertical boxes.
 For SALIM, DALIAH, ALICIA, and ANITA the boxes are beige, meaning that their PRI came from EARNINGS.KIM and JULIO show boxes with a mix of red and beige to indicate that their PRI came from EARNINGS plus withdrawals from the PRI ACCOUNT." title="RADICAL Distribution">
    </p>
-   <p>At some point, after we’ve been steadily growing our revenue, no money is coming out of our Predictable Recurring Income (PRI).
+   <p>At some point, after we’ve been steadily growing our revenue, no money is coming out of our <em>Predictable  Recurring Income</em> (PRI).
 This is when we start disbursing Earned Dividends in addition to covering everybody’s PRI.
    </p>
    <p style="font-family: courier new; font-size: smaller; text-align: center; width: 75%; border: silver dotted 1px; margin: auto; margin-bottom: 20px; ">
     <img src="/assets/img/en-predictable-recurring-income-pri-t3.svg" alt="A table and a graph.
 The DIVIDENS for the month is $25000, which is $9000 above the breakeven point.
 The table has five rows and six columns.
 The rows are labeled RADs, PRIs, EARNED, PRI ACCOUNT, and EARNED DIVIDENDS.